bsmg/beat-saber-community-wiki/beginners-guide.md

 * Run it!
 Select what mods you want to install from the list!

 ## Beat Saber Mod Manager (deprecated)
-If you'd rather use the original mod manager:
+If, god forbid, you'd rather use the original mod manager:
 * Navigate to https://github.com/Umbranoxio/BeatSaberModInstaller/releases
 * Download `BeatSaberModManager.exe`
 * Run it!
 Select what mods you want to install from the list!

+Note that the mod manager is known not to work with previous versions of the game, and may not install all dependencies correct.
+The support channel does not offer help for this application.

 Mods are installed into the folder `Plugins` within your Beat Saber install directory.
 Can't find where Beat Saber is installed?
 See [install folder.](faq/install-folder)